carlos-antunis-physics/PhotoniX.jl/README.md

 #       `PhotonX` in Julia

-A Julia toolkit for Computational Photonics
+A Computational Toolkit for design and simulation of photonic devices

 [Carlos Antunis Bonfim da Silva Santos](https://github.com/carlos-antunis-physics/)